stryker-mutator/stryker-mutator.github.io/blog/2019-12-27-stryker-dashboard-host-your-mutation-testing-report.md

 <!--truncate-->

 If you're new to mutation testing, it's a way to measure how effective your tests are at finding bugs.
-Please take a look at [our RoboBar 🤖🍷 example](/docs/General/example/) and see how even 100% code coverage doesn't tell the whole story.
+Please take a look at [our RoboCoasters 🤖🎢 example](/docs/General/example/) and see how even 100% code coverage doesn't tell the whole story.
 Mutation testing is the only way to make sure your code is tested.

 Mutation testing is done by a mutation testing framework.
 After a mutation test run, you'll get a report that gives you all the details.